StephenGunn/directus-typeforge/README.md

 ## Caveats

-- **System Collections:** System collections are generated with standard names like `DirectusUser` and include ID fields plus any custom, user-created fields.
-Only system collections with custom fields are included in the output.
 - **JSON Repeaters:** JSON repeaters are typed as `unknown` since there's no standardized structure information in the OpenAPI schema.
 - **Complex Field Types:** Some specialized Directus field types are typed with